konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./4-lastlines script that displays the last 10 lines of /etc/passwd ./5-firstlines script that displays the first 10 lines of /etc/passwd ./6-third_line script that displays the content of the third line of the file iacta
+./4-lastlines script that displays the last 10 lines of /etc/passwd ./5-firstlines script that displays the first 10 lines of /etc/passwd ./6-third_line script that displays the content of the third line of the file iacta ./7-file a script that creates a file with specific name and content